 As you can see, the statute allows the parties to contract for a wide range of issues.
 However, the statute is clear that limitations on support obligations owed to minor children are subject to review by courts as being against public policy.

-Having a premarital agreement can alleviate many problems when getting divorced.
+Having this agreement can alleviate many problems when getting divorced.
 However, if one spouse really wants to attack the premarital agreement, there are reasons that are allowed for specifically in the Texas Family Code.
-Section 4.006 states that a premarital agreement is not enforceable if the party against whom enforcement is requested proves that:
+Section 4.006 states that this agreement is not enforceable if the party against whom enforcement is requested proves that:

 a.
 Was not provided a fair and reasonable disclosure of property or financial obligations of the other party;